medialesson/config-settings/angular/eslint/eslint.md

 Use one of our provided files as the base ESLint configuration by placing it in the root of your project folder, as well as in the application / library folders when working in a monorepo setup.

-Note that two different formats are available:
+Two different formats are available:

 - _Flat_: Newer format defined as `eslint.config.js` files.
 It is the standard style when working with Nx version 20+ and ESLint 9+.
 It offers a streamlined configuration approach, making it easier to manage and understand.